 If your disability is terminal or if your financial situation extremely precarious, it may be necessary to have your case heard as soon as possible.
 In these situations, you may qualify for an expedited hearing.
 But it’s still important to remember that not every case can be expedited and that it can take months, if not years to have a Social Security disability case resolved.

-Contact a Social Security Lawyer at J. Robert Surface Today!
+Contact J. Robert Surface Today!

 No matter whether you are just beginning to consider applying for Social Security disability insurance or if you need assistance in filing your first appeal, it’s time to contact an experienced Social Security lawyer at J. Robert Surface.
 Having the benefit of an experienced Social Security lawyer on your side during this time of physical, emotional and financial stress is invaluable at this time.
 Do not make the mistake of going at it alone.
-Call J. Robert Surface to schedule an appointment with an experienced Social Security lawyer.
+Call J. Robert Surface to schedule an appointment with an experienced Social Security lawyer in Greenville.